 The Division of Business Development is a team of professionals dedicated to helping you succeed in creating or expanding your agricultural, food, or forestry business.
-Assistant Commissioner Keith Harrison and his team of business consultants are prepared to help you in all phases of business development.
 Contact one of us today for more information on how we can help.

 As Executive Assistant, Rachel oversees contracts, grants, budget, and human resources for the Business Development Division.
 Prior to joining the Business Development team, Rachel worked in the Consumer and Industry Services Division where she oversaw all contracts and procurement.
 Rachel served as Constituent Services Assistant for 7 years in the Tennessee State Senate, working for Lt.
 Governor John Wilder and Senate Republican Leader Ben Atchley.
 Rachel also has 5 years of non-profit management experience.

 Rachel is a native of Georgia, having moved to Nashville to attend Lipscomb University.
 She received her Bachelor of Arts in Political Science and History, with an emphasis in Public Administration.
 Rachel is currently pursuing her Master of Agricultural Leadership, Education, and Communications from the University of Tennessee – Knoxville.